Hey there, Small Business Owner!

 Step 4: Plan out your monetization strategy and customer journey.You don’t have to charge monthly for everything.
 Perhaps you offer a free five-day mini course to generate leads, then market your three-month paid course to them.
 What can you sell your customers after your three-month course?
 The goal is to get customers in and keep them in.
 Offering multiple products is a good way to get a deeper share of wallet from your customer.
 Make it easy for them to spend their first dollar (a lower priced a-la-carte item) and then find a way to increase their spending (a higher priced, multi-month course).

-CustomerHub and iMember360 both fully integrate with Infusionsoft by Keap for marketing, billing, and customer management, so all you have to worry about is how to create site content.
-However, both offer different things for different people.
+CustomerHub, Memberium, and iMember360 fully integrate with Keap for marketing, billing, and customer management, so all you have to worry about is how to create site content.
+However, they offer different things for different people.

-iMember360 is for folks that want all the features mentioned above, but require extensive configuration and customization.
+iMember360 is for entrepreneurs who want the key membership site features, but require extensive configuration and customization.
 You will need to host iMember360 yourself on your own WordPress site.

 Step 6: Drive traffic to your site.You’re ready to start selling.
 Paying for qualified traffic is a quality investment here.
 Don’t leave yourself at the mercy of SEO.
 The more qualified visitors you bring to your site, the more likely they are to convert into paying customers.
 Paid advertising costs more money, but it’s scalable and controllable.
 Affiliate marketing is also a great way to gain qualified traffic.
 Seek out influencers in your space with large followings and give them a commission if they promote and sell your product.